Mountain Biking Escapade: The Last Forbidden Kingdom

 Everest High Passes Trek

-Sunrise and sunset from vantage points like Kala Patthar and Gokyo Ri create a magical atmosphere.
-Along the route, experience the Sherpa culture, visiting monasteries, spinning prayer wheels, and walking past colorful prayer flags and Mani walls.
-Keep an eye out for rare wildlife, such as musk deer, Himalayan Tahr, snow cocks, and pheasants.
+Sunrise and sunset views from Kala Patthar, and Gokyo Ri create strong visual highlights of the trek.
+Along the route, you experience Sherpa culture by visiting monasteries, spinning prayer wheels, and walking past Mani walls and prayer flags.

 Why Choose the Everest High Passes Trek with Nepal Sanctuary Treks

-With over 26 years of experience, Nepal Sanctuary Treks offers fully personalized Everest High Passes Trek itineraries.
-Our expert guides provide cultural insights and ensure safety throughout your journey.
-Small group sizes, top-notch accommodations, and sustainable practices make this trek both memorable and responsible.
+With over 27 years of experience, Nepal Sanctuary Treks provides fully personalized Everest High Passes Trek itinerary.
+We design the trek based on your pace, timeframe, and preferences.
+Our expert guides provide cultural and mountain insights while maintaining safety throughout the journey.

 Note: Below trekking hours, altitudes and distances are approximate, and absolutely for the general idea only.